-In the Supreme Court (Family Division), the respondent may apply to the court to extend the amount of time they have for filing their Answer.
+The respondent may apply to the court to extend the amount of time they have for filing their Answer.
 This form may be used.
 Other documents may be required.
 This application must be approved by a judge.
-Respondents in the Supreme Court (General Division) are not required to apply to file a late Answer.

 If you don't agree with what is being asked for in the divorce and don't file an Answer, you take the risk that a judge will grant a divorce with the terms requested by the petitioner.
 This could happen without further notice to you, even if you do not consent to it.